 - has an emergency personal reason to travel abroad

-The process for obtaining advanced parole begins with filing an I-131 application for travel document with your supporting documentation, photos and the filing fee.
+The process for obtaining advanced parole begins with filing an I-131 application for a travel document with your supporting documentation, photos, and the filing fee.

 Advanced Parole Consultations and Information in Virginia